 Length of Adoption Process

-If the current parent consents, the relative adoption process takes no more than four months.
+If the current parent consents, the relative adoption process takes no more than three months.
 Most of that time is waiting to schedule a hearing with the judge assigned to the relative adoption case.
 In a relative adoption, the order to terminate the current parent’s rights is not a separate matter, so the entire process (the termination plus the adoption) can be done in one proceeding and one hearing.

 Home Study